sdelgadoc/excelgooglemaps/README.md

 Then, in an Excel spreadsheet, type Alt+F11 to open the VBA development environment.

-In the VBA development environment, click on File > Import File... and navigate to the location of the `DistanceFunctions.bas`.
+In the VBA development environment, click on File > Import File... and navigate to the location of the `DistanceFunctions.bas` file from this repo.